Day 2 - Arriving at Le Puy en Velay France

 atop it.
 Our Lady of France is made from 213 cannons that were taken

-during the battle of Sebastopol, which seems like one of the nicer
+during the battle of Sebastopol, which is one of the nicer

 uses for cannons.